The versatility of a single system that can heat or cool an entire house is one reason many people consider a home heat pump.

 This Wi-Fi-capable model includes a single-zone outdoor condenser, and an air handler that is mounted inside, on one of your home's exterior walls.
 A line set, pre-charged with refrigerant, is included to simplify installation.
 Since it is ductless, it doesn't include a wall thermostat.

 The MrCool DIY Ductless Mini-Split is available in different configurations, depending on your heating or cooling needs.
 Our recommended 18,000-BTU model can cover up to 750 square feet, according to the manufacturer.
-It heats in temperatures as low as 5 degrees Fahrenheit, so it doesn’t match the performance of other mini-split heating systems, some of which which are rated for as low as -22 degrees Fahrenheit.
+It heats in temperatures as low as 5 degrees Fahrenheit, so it doesn’t match the performance of other mini-split heating systems, some of which which are rated for as low as 22 degrees below zero.

 Still, its simple, effective design makes it a practical choice.
 It has a 20 SEER rating and is Energy Star certified.